 Graduate School Planning

 It is never too early to consider the possibility of attending graduate school after completing your bachelor’s degree.
-Although this may seem to be a long way off at the moment, you should nevertheless leave the door open for choosing this path to additional education.
+While it may seem far away right now, you should keep the door open for pursuing the path to further education.
 An M.S. or Ph.D. in chemical engineering is a valuable degree and is much sought after throughout industry and academia.
-What’s more, at the present time almost any good student can get free tuition and a stipend in the range of $20,000 to $30,000 per year for attending graduate school.
+Additionally, at present, nearly any strong student can receive free tuition and a stipend ranging from $20,000 to $30,000 per year to attend graduate school.
 The benefits of receiving an advanced degree are that you will command a higher salary than you can expect with a B.S. and, more importantly, it will greatly broaden your options in choosing a career path.
-There are many jobs that are only available to individuals with a Ph.D. degree, particularly those in research and development, as well as almost all faculty positions.
+There are many jobs that are only available to individuals with a Ph.D., particularly those in research and development, as well as almost all faculty positions.

-If you are at all interested in attending graduate school, even if you should decide to work for a few years first, it will help you immensely if you arrange your undergraduate curriculum to prepare yourself academically for graduate work.
-In your chemical engineering elective courses, you should try to schedule some of the courses listed below.
+If you have even a remote interest in attending graduate school, it's beneficial to help your future self and shape your undergraduate curriculum to academically prepare you for graduate work.
+In your chemical engineering electives, you should try to schedule some of the courses listed below.
 Additionally, you should take as many of the chemical engineering electives as you can fit into your schedule and also consider taking additional math or science courses for your professional electives.

 Recommended Courses